-It is possible to have no pain at all and still require a root canal.
+It is possible to have no pain at all and still require root canal therapy in Bridgeton, MO.
 This typically means that the tooth is so infected or damaged that the nerve has died.
 If left untreated, however, the infection can spread and the result can include bone loss, damage to the adjacent teeth, and eventually, tooth loss.

-If You're In Pain, Call Your Bridgeton Dentist
+If You're In Pain, Call Our Bridgeton Dentist Office

-If you are experiencing pain or have experienced significant trauma to your tooth, call our Bridgeton dental office immediately for an emergency dental appointment.
-We will examine your tooth and determine the appropriate treatment, which may include a root canal.
+If you are experiencing tooth pain or have experienced significant trauma to your tooth, call our Bridgeton dentist office immediately for an emergency dental appointment.
+We will examine your tooth and determine the appropriate treatment, which may include root canal therapy.
 We will always discuss your options with you before we start treatment.

 Understanding the process of a root canal can help to eliminate some of the stress and worry you may be feeling when you are told that you need this type of dental therapy.
 It may also help to know that this procedure isn’t nearly as bad as its reputation may lead you to believe and that most people who have actually experienced a root canal describe it as being similar to getting a routine filling.

-Dr. Burgdorf will begin your root canal by applying an anesthetic to make sure that you are completely comfortable and don’t feel a thing.
+Dr. Burgdorf will begin your root canal therapy in Bridgeton, MO by applying an anesthetic to make sure that you are completely comfortable and don’t feel a thing.
 Once you are numb, he will use specialized instruments to access the interior of your tooth, where the infection is located.

 Next, the interior of the tooth will be cleaned out and sterilized.
 When all of the infected debris is removed, Dr. Burgdorf may determine that an antibiotic is needed to prevent reinfection.
 The tooth will then be filled and a temporary crown may be placed, if needed.

-Sometimes a crown is needed following root canal therapy, and if this is true for you, Dr. Burgdorf will discuss this with you and make plans for prepping and crafting your permanent crown.
+Sometimes a crown is needed following root canal therapy, and if this is true for you, Dr. Burgdorf will discuss this with you and make plans for prepping and crafting your permanent crown at our Bridgeton dentist office.
 For more information, call our dental office today at (314) 291-9000!

-Are you worried about your root canal?
+Are you worried about your root canal therapy in Bridgeton, MO?
 We understand your concern.
 Root canals have an unfortunate reputation.
 The good news is that these days, this reputation is mostly undeserved.